Search by Keyword

 They brought "Money" back into a BBC Studio again on August 1st, 1963 at The Playhouse Theatre in Manchester between 4 and 6 pm for the twelfth edition of "Pop Go The Beatles."
 This was produced by Terry Henebery and was broadcast on September 3rd, 1963 between 5 and 5:29 pm.

-Surprisingly, while The Beatles were on vacation, George Martin went back into EMI Studio Two on September 30th, 1963 to perform more piano overdubs onto “Money.”
-He recorded three unnumbered takes of piano onto "take 7," which meant that the overdubs he did on July 30th, 1963 (takes 8-14) were viewed as unsuitable.
+Surprisingly, while The Beatles were on vacation, George Martin went back into EMI Studio Two on September 30th, 1963 to perform additional piano overdubs for the song "Money."
+He recorded three unnumbered takes of piano onto "take seven," which meant that the overdubs he did on July 30th, 1963 (takes 8-14) were viewed as unsuitable.
 Even though mono mixes of other tracks on the album were completed on this day, “Money” was not one of them.
 This apparently meant that George Martin still didn’t view the song as complete, even though The Beatles were through recording the song nearly two-and-a-half months earlier.

 October 29th, 1963 was the day George Martin chose to do the stereo mixing for the entire “With The Beatles” album.
 He created these stereo mixes in the order he chose the album tracks to run, which means that, at least at this point if not earlier, he realized that the impact of “Money” would make a great album closer just like “Twist And Shout” had for the first album.
 The only problem was that the stereo mix made of the song on this day apparently didn’t suit his fancy, since it was not used.
 Once again, engineers Norman Smith and Geoff Emerick were present on this day, as well as the mysterious B.T.